Emmanuel Hagan

-Emmanuel Hagan (born 16 May 2000) is a Ghanaian footballer who plays college soccer for the University of North Carolina, Greensboro in NCAA Division I.
+Emmanuel Hagan (born 16 May 2000) is a Ghanaian footballer who played college soccer for the University of North Carolina Greensboro (UNCG) in NCAA Division I.

 Career

 Born in Ghana, Hagan is a graduate of the Mirage Football Academy based in Accra.

 A member of Orlando City's Club Development Academy system at Montverde Academy since 2018, he signed an academy contract with Orlando City's USL reserve affiliate Orlando City B for the 2019 season and made his professional debut on 30 March 2019, starting in a 3–1 loss to FC Tucson in the season opener.

 In February 2020, Hagan signed a National Letter of Intent to play college soccer for NCAA Division I school UNC Greensboro beginning August 2020.
+Hagan was part of the All-SoCon first team for the 2020, 2021, and 2022 seasons and the College Soccer News Preseason All-America Third Team prior to the 2023 season.

-As of 2022, he has made 49 appearances and scored three goals.
+As of 2024, he has made 84 appearances and scored four goals for UNCG.